-Welcome to our universe! sign up below and take 15% off your next order
+Welcome to the vibe! sign up below and take 15% off your first order!

-Welcome to our universe! sign up below and take 15% off your next order
+Welcome to the vibe! sign up below and take 15% off your first order!

 So whats's up with the Toxic Crusaders title?
 No, not the cartoon.
 We like to refer to Toxic Crusaders as the chemical critters and pollutants that affect our everyday products.
 Toxic Crusaders are found just about everywhere.